yashamuru/fruits-and-vegetables/README.md

 ## How can I check if my code is working?
 You have two ways of moving on:
-* You call the Service from PHPUnit test like it's done in dummy test
+* You call the Service from PHPUnit test like it's done in dummy test (just run bin/phpunit from the console)

 or

 * You create a Controller which will be calling the service with a json payload

+# If you want to use Docker (optional, no guarantee it will work on your system)

 ## Pulling image
 ```bash